top of page

 The following lap, Antonelli retook the lead from Hamilton, as Russell quickly cleared Leclerc too.
 By Lap 4, we were back to the starting order for the top four, while just behind them, the Alpine pair had made moves up the field — Gasly in fifth after starting seventh and Colapinto in sixth from 12th.

-Verstappen was clearly struggling in traffic, going wide after oversteer and managing worn soft tyres against his competitors all on mediums.
+Verstappen was clearly struggling in traffic, going wide after a snap of oversteer and managing worn soft tyres against his competitors all on mediums.
 Ahead of him, rookie Lindblad was hunting down his teammate Lawson for eighth, the Kiwi driver appealing over the radio for the team to review the situation.
 Lindblad soon passed Lawson, just as he, Verstappen and Sainz were called into the pits on Lap 10.

 Up ahead, Hamilton reported deployment issues over the radio as Leclerc began to close in on his teammate.